kharovtobi/breeze-plus/README.md

 ## Purposes

 Breeze icon theme is great.
-But, some icons didn't follow Breeze Design Guideline.
+But, some icons are missing or don't follow Breeze Design Guideline.

 ## Install